copperdong/sinatoki/README.md

 An improved version of the [synthi speech synthesizer originally created at Jugend hackt Berlin 2019](https://github.com/Jugendhackt/synthi-tts), using the same technologies but with more intelligent processing of the available data.

+This code is released under the [MIT License.](LICENSE) The original code was mainly written by @schokotets and @JackOBIsReal - thank you guys a lot!
+Although almost none of the code was retained in this repository, I drew a lot of inspiration from their work.

 ## Manual work

 Although voice models are generated completely automatically, you will have to provide an audio file and a transcript of what was being said.
 Please note that the longer the audio, the better the quality of the resulting voice model.